 Rule (USE-2).
-Any time a pointer value $\mathsf{Pointer}(\ell,t)$ is used, if t is \bot then SharedRW must be in the stack for l ; otherwise $\mathsf{Unique}(t)$ must be in the stack.
+Any time a pointer value $Pointer(\ell, t)$ is used, if t is \perp then SharedRW must be in the stack for l ; otherwise Unique(t) must be in the stack.
 If there are other tags above that item, we pop them.
 In case of ambiguity (when there are several items in the stack that match t), use the topmost item, i.e., pop as few items as possible.
 If the desired item is not in the stack at all, we found a violation of the stack principle.